About

 SPECIAL AIM PROGRAMS

-Expanded Secure Seniors Case Management
+Expanded Seniors Case Management

 Senior Reach Program

 Provides twice monthly delivery of non-perishable, fresh and frozen foods and once monthly deliveries of cleaning supplies, paper goods, personal care items and other needs using donated food and items.
 Delivery by staff and dedicated volunteers to very low-income AIM senior clients.
 Matches trained volunteers with clients who lack community and family supports and have trouble navigating systems in our community.
-All these clients are surviving on incomes ranging from $650 to $1,100 per month and many pay market-rate rents.
+All these clients are surviving on incomes ranging from $650 to $1,200 per month and some pay market-rate rents.

 Domestic Violence Fresh Start Program